soc/scala-lang/documentation/tutorial/java/index.md

 It is possible to override methods inherited from a super-class in Scala.
-It is however mandatory to explicitly specify that a method overrides another one using the `override` modifier, in order to avoid accidental overriding.
+It is however mandatory to explicitly specify that a method overrides another one using the `override` modifier, in order to prevent accidental overriding.
 As an example, our `Complex` class can be augmented with a redefinition of the `toString` method inherited from `Object`.